- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Dr. Bell also participates in the Red River College Animal Health Technology teaching curriculum as host site for the equine anesthesia laboratory.
 Dr. Bell is also a member of the Red River College AHT Advisory committee and Red River College Curriculum Advisory Committee.

 Dr. Bell is a active member of the equine community, sitting on several committees and boards within Manitoba such as the Manitoba Horse Council Breeds and Industry committee.
 At the National/International level Dr. Bell currently serves as the AAEP liaison with the Manitoba Veterinary Medical Association.
-Dr. Bell is also a Canadian Veterinary Medical Association (CVMA) Council member and sits on the CVMA Animal Welfare Committee and is also the chair of the CVMA Emerging Leaders Program
+Dr. Bell is also a Canadian Veterinary Medical Association (CVMA) Council member and sits on the CVMA Canadian Veterinary Reserve and is also the chair of the CVMA Emerging Leaders Program.

 Dr. Bell has owned Elders Equine Veterinary Service since 2012.
 When he is not at work, he enjoys spending time with his wife, two daughters and their chocolate lab.